 The ISO previously expressed concern about charging storage resources during the peak ramping periods, immediately prior to the evening net-load peak.
 To allay these concerns the ISO will develop a parameter that will spread the charge over additional time.
-The parameter will initially be set at 1.0, to represent an assumed charging speed of 1.0\Pmin of the resource or essentially assuming that the resource will charge as much as possible immediately prior to discharge schedules.
+The parameter will initially be set at 1.0, to represent an assumed charging speed of 1.0Pmin of the resource or essentially assuming that the resource will charge as much as possible immediately prior to discharge schedules.
 The parameter can be reduced if the operations team believes that charging the resources immediately prior to discharge schedules would be overly burdensome on the system.

 The minimum state of charge will not be applicable for all hours of the day.
-The operations team will be able to specify critical hours for each day, which would generally be in the evening surrounding the peak net-load, where the minimum state of charge will be applied.
-If the storage resource receives a discharge schedule during the hours specified, then the minimum state of charge will be set prior to hours with discharge schedules.
+The operations team will be able to specify critical hours for each day, which would generally be in the evening surrounding the peak net-load, where the minimum state of charge will be applied.18 If the storage resource receives a discharge schedule during the hours specified, then the minimum state of charge will be set prior to hours with discharge schedules.

 The ISO will report on how frequently the minimum state of charge is used, when it was triggered, and may report on the estimated impact that the requirement has on the storage resources on the system.
-In the event that the ISO triggers the minimum state of charge requirement in the real-time market (that was not initially triggered in RUC), or rescinds a minimum state of charge requirement in the real-time market, the ISO will include those details in the report as well.
+In the event that the ISO rescinds a minimum state of charge requirement in the real-time market, the ISO will include those details in the report as well.